 View this post on Instagram

-I also set up this easy pom-pom transfer with flower candy molds, perfect for spring!
+I also set up this easy pom-pom transfer with flower candy molds, perfect for spring.

 Spring is synonymous with gardening and planting.
 Here are some cute ideas toddlers will love.
 Manipulating the seeds and digging in the dirt are great fine motor skills.

-Grass Head Pots – Non-Toy Gifts
+- Grass Head Pots from Non-Toy Gifts

-Cress Heads – Red Ted Art
+- Cress Heads from Red Ted Art

-Planting Flowers – Teach Me Mommy
+- Planting Flowers from Teach Me Mommy

 Toddlers can begin to use scissors around the age of 2.
 These are some great spring fine motor activities with scissors.

-Cutting Grass – Simple Fun For Kids
+- Cutting Grass – Simple Fun For Kids

 Sensory bins are great for combining many skills into one activity.
 You can add lots of scooping and transferring tools with them to get some great fine motor practice.
 Here are a few ideas.